 When it comes to selecting a replacement bearing there are 4 size criteria to consider.
 You have the 3 dimensions: ID (internal diameter), OD (outside diameter) and width.
 The 4th size is clearance or more specifically radial internal clearance.
 This is the distance between the rolling element and the inner and outer races.
 It has nothing to do with how the bearing fits the rotating shaft that passes through the inner race.
 You could also call it the “play” between the rollers and the bearing race.
 You might ask why this matters.
 Well there are several reasons:

 When a bearing is mounted the clearance can be reduced slightly.
 Heat, as you would find inside an engine, would also be a factor.
 On crank bearings you will find that sometimes there are alignment issues from left to right.
-Since most British machines have horizontally split cases this issue does arise more than you would like.
+Since most British machines have vertically split cases this issue does arise more than you would like.
 Case halves were paired up and stamped with an ID mark once a “good” match was found.
 This could be why many of the bearings used are in the C3 clearance (larger than standard).

 A bearing with too much clearance can cause vibration both axial and radially.
 Bearings installed in an application with too little clearance can cause over heating and damage to the bearings.
 Typically bearings running tight will not last very long.
 Bearings can also “skid” within the race.
 This is when the rolling element sticks and slides along the race rather than rolling.
+Skidding is more commonly seen in caged cylindrical roller bearings than caged ball type.

 New bearings are usually marked with the clearance on the packaging and the race.
 Previously RHP and other makers used etched circles rather than stamping the actual number.
 CN condition was indicated by two round “OO”.